sulzbals/hapra/sheet6/a3/README.md

 ### a) Wallhack: Modifizieren Sie das Spiel, so dass Sie horizontal durch Wände laufen können ohne dabei herunterzufallen.
 Tipp: Verändern Sie die Methode(n) collide.

+The executable `labrys.64.wallhack` contains the game with a wallhack.
+This was achieved by forcing the return value of the function `_ZN4Wall7collideEPfi` to be always `0x00`, so collisions with walls are never detected and the player can walk through them freely.

 ### b) Flyhack: Modifizieren Sie das Spiel, so dass Sie fliegen können.
 Tipp: Verändern Sie die Methode gravity.

 ### c) Speedhack: Modifizieren Sie das Spiel, so dass Sie schneller werden.
 Tipp: Verändern Sie den Multiplikator in step_forward oder save_state.